ErickManz/graceshopper/code-review-03-07-2022.md

 ## Styling

 - Needs some.
 At least style the pages with a nice font and adjust the layout.
 Product lists should have smaller images than product detail pages.
 You might use flex-wrap to get the product cards to wrap (if you are going for a card based layout, I don't know at this point)
+- A good rule for fonts is to pick a nice readable san-serif font from google fonts and then pick a fancier "decorative" font for your brand or logo on your site.
+- Then choose a color palette, there's a lot of color palette generators out on the web that can help you.

 ## Project Management